 5. At least 5 customers demonstrated a similar acquisition and onboarding process.

-These goals are designed as benchmarks for monitoring early-stage startups’ progress and provide insights into how PMF can be continually improved.
+These goals are designed as benchmarks for monitoring early-stage startups’ progress and provide insights into how to improve PMF for SaaS.

 They’re also very actionable.
 If new customers are missing out on most functionality, improve your onboarding process.
 If there have been lots of bugs, invest in your product development.